Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Experiment

 \section{Experiment}

-We evaluated Re-forwarding on (1) networks with linear structures, such as Alexnet \cite{krizhevsky2012imagenet} and Vgg \cite{simonyan2014very}.
-(2) networks with non-linear structures, such as Resnet \cite{he2016deep}, Densenet \cite{huang2017densely} and Inception net \cite{szegedy2016rethinking}.
-In Table~\ref{TabResult}, We compared Re-forwarding with Chen \cite{chen2016training} and the regular training approach. \textbf{Note that \cite{chen2016training} only works on linear computation graphs and is not applicable to non-linear computation graphs}.
-Our Re-forwarding approach directly works on arbitrary computation graphs.
+We evaluated our approach on (1) networks with LCGs, such as Alexnet \cite{krizhevsky2012imagenet} and Vgg \cite{simonyan2014very}.
+(2) networks with non-linear computation graphs, such as ResNet \cite{he2016deep}, Densenet \cite{huang2017densely} and Inception net \cite{szegedy2016rethinking}, and three highly non-linear networks from NAS, NASNet\cite{zoph2018learning}, AmoebaNet~\cite{real2019regularized} and DARTS~\cite{liu2018darts}.
+In Table~\ref{TabResult}, We compared our approach with Chen's algorithm \cite{chen2016training} and a random baseline and the regular training approach. \textbf{Note that Chen's algorithm only works on LCGs and is not applicable to non-linear computation graphs}.
+Our approach directly works on arbitrary computation graphs.
+For random baseline, we randomly select 1-5 GCs among all vertices in the computation graph.
+We repeat this random selection for 10 times and report the \textbf{best} solution (i.e. the solution with minimal memory consumption) among 10 trials.
+For non-linear networks, random selection can yield invalid solution (unable to do independent forward and backward between GCs).
+In this case, we repeat random selection process until we have 10 valid solutions and report the \textbf{best} results among them.

-All experiments were conducted in Pytorch~1.0.
+All experiments were conducted in Pytorch~1.5.
 GPU memory costs (MB) are measured in Float32.
-To remove irrelevant cost, such as model weights and Pytorch CUDA interface, training memory costs were computed as the memory difference under two input sizes.
-For example, for Alexnet, we first measure the training memory under input size $[ BatchSize, Channel, Width, Height]=[16, 3, 224, 224]$ as $r_1$ and that under input $[32, 3, 224, 224]$ as $r_2$.
-The Alexnet memory cost under input $[16, 3, 224, 224]$ is reported as $r_2-r_1$.
-To make the best use of public codes, the input to Inception net is $[BatchSize, 3, 300, 300]$, and the input to all other networks is $[BatchSize, 3, 224, 224]$.
-We also measured the training time per iteration (Sec) averaging over $20$ iterations. \cite{chen2016training} (only works on linear networks) has similar time overheads as Reforwarding.
+The reported memory costs have excluded the stationary cost, such as model weights and Pytorch CUDA interface.
+The input to Inceptionv3 is $[BatchSize, 3, 300, 300]$, the input to three NAS networks is $[BatchSize, 3, 32, 32]$, and the input to all other networks is $[BatchSize, 3, 224, 224]$.
+Although using different GCs from the random, Chen's and our GC algorithm, GCP training always conducts one extra forwarding, therefore costs the same ``GCP Time'' and ``GCP Time Overhead'' in Table.~\ref{TabResult}.
+We report the GCP training time per iteration (in seconds "Sec") averaged over $100$ iterations.